arijitsinha80/hid-sp18-405/notebook.md

 * 2018/02/25 Worked on the Rasperry Pi's at Smith Research Center with Bertolt, focused on DHCP server setup
 * 2018/03/04 Figured out how to make a setup.py file to install my python package for the Swagger assignment
 * 2018/03/04 Make the Swagger Service reproducible by creating make files
+* 2018/03/09 Modified the make file for Swagger Service

 # Writing